CommonAccord/Cmacc-Org/Doc/GHx/KantaraInitiative/Scott/Key/Canada_0.md

 6.Ti=ACCURACY

-6.sec=Personal information shall be as accurate, complete, and up-­‐t0-­‐date as is necessary for the purposes for which it is to be used.
+6.sec=Personal information shall be as accurate, complete, and up-­to­-date as is necessary for the purposes for which it is to be used.

 7.Ti=SAFEGUARDS